donutdaniel/Python-Challenge/README.md

 * Yeah...stuck on what to do with .gfx file, so I opened up evil3, and evil4.
 Lo and behold, if I used cURL on evil4 - outputting "Bert is evil! go back!".
 Go to bert.html
 * That leads to nothing, so go back to evil2.gfx.
 Opening the file and "dealing" them into stacks of 5, saving them as .jpg's
 * They spell out: Disproportional

+### **Problem 13**
+* Digging through the webpage returned an xml file, which I could access through the xmlrpc.client module
+* Using all the functions provided by the module, I was able to get the phone method to work.
+Calling "Bert" (Thanks Problem 12) responded with "555-ITALY".
+The key is Italy.